kxle0801/KXLootbox/README.md

 # You can change this prefix as you want.
 Leave "" if don't want it.
 prefix: "§r§8[§4KXL§coot§fbox§8]§r"

-# Base command for running the plugin.
+# Base command for executing the plugin command.
 base-cmd: "kxleph" # ;>

 # Base Command Description of your provided Base Command.